-Taking ADO bus is the cheapest way to get from Cancun to Tulum and you can get your tickets online or at the ticket office.
-Purchase your bus tickets ahead of time, especially if you are visiting Tulum during the high season from December through March.
-This way, you don’t have to wait in line to get your tickets and can head straight to the bus when you get to the ADO bus terminal in Tulum.
+Taking ADO bus is the cheapest way to get to Tulum and you can get your tickets online or at the ticket office.
+Purchase your bus tickets ahead of time, especially if you are visiting during the high season from December through March.
+This way, you don’t have to wait in line to get your tickets and can head straight to the bus when you get to the ADO bus terminal.

 Private transfer from Tulum to Cancun